-Despite methodological weaknesses in the evidence, the original disease model became popular with many practitioners and Alcoholics Anonymous programs, introducing significant implications:
+Despite methodological weaknesses in the evidence, the original disease model became popular with many practitioners and Alcoholics Anonymous introducing significant programs, implications:

-- alcoholism was viewed as a chronic, progressive, incurable disease; - professional treatment was specified as necessary to control this incurable disease; - abstinence was viewed as the only defense against recurrence and the only reasonable goal for a person with this disease; - substituting a different drug for alcohol was expected to manifest the same disease symptoms and progression (Hartje, 2009).
+- alcoholism was viewed as a chronic, progressive, incurable disease: - professional treatment was specified as necessary to control this incurable disease; - abstinence was viewed as the only defense against recurrence and the only reasonable goal for a person with this disease; - substituting a different drug for alcohol was expected to manifest the same disease symptoms and progression (Hartje, 2009).

 The original disease model and principles have greatly influenced assessment and treatment practices over the past 60 to 70 years.
-There exist several points around which the original disease model challenged.
+There exist several points around which the original disease model of addiction has been challenged.